Steve Jobs

-In 1985, Jobs was forced out of Apple after a long power struggle with the company's board and its then-CEO, John Sculley.
-That same year, Jobs took a few Apple employees with him to found NeXT, a computer platform development company that specialized in computers for higher-education and business markets.
-In addition, he helped to develop the visual effects industry when he funded the computer graphics division of George Lucas's Lucasfilm in 1986.
-The new company was Pixar, which produced the first 3D computer-animated feature film Toy Story (1995) and went on to become a major animation studio, producing over 25 films since.
+In 1985, Jobs departed Apple after a long power struggle with the company's board and its then-CEO, John Sculley.
+That same year, Jobs took some Apple employees with him to found NeXT, a computer platform development company that specialized in computers for higher-education and business markets, serving as its CEO.
+In 1986, he bought the computer graphics division of Lucasfilm, which was spun off independently as Pixar.
+Pixar produced the first computer-animated feature film, Toy Story (1995), and became a leading animation studio, producing dozens of commercially successful and critically acclaimed films.

 In 1997, Jobs returned to Apple as CEO after the company's acquisition of NeXT.
 He was largely responsible for reviving Apple, which was on the verge of bankruptcy.
-He worked closely with English designer Jony Ive to develop a line of products that had larger cultural ramifications, beginning with the "Think different" advertising campaign and leading to the Apple Store, App Store (iOS), iMac, iPad, iPod, iPhone, iTunes, and iTunes Store.
-In 2001, the original Mac OS was replaced with the completely new Mac OS X (now known as macOS), based on NeXT's NeXTSTEP platform, giving the operating system a modern Unix-based foundation for the first time.
+He worked closely with British designer Jony Ive to develop a line of products and services that had larger cultural ramifications, beginning with the "Think different" advertising campaign, and leading to the iMac, iTunes, Mac OS X, Apple Store, iPod, iTunes Store, iPhone, App Store, and iPad.
+Jobs was also a board member at Gap Inc. from 1999 to 2002.
 In 2003, Jobs was diagnosed with a pancreatic neuroendocrine tumor.
-He died of respiratory arrest related to the tumor on October 5, 2011, at the age of 56.
-In 2022, he was posthumously awarded the Presidential Medal of Freedom.
+He died of tumor-related respiratory arrest in 2011; in 2022, he was posthumously awarded the Presidential Medal of Freedom.
+Since his death, he has won 141 patents; Jobs holds over 450 patents in total.